jeffreysorgen/golf-club-sensors/activity.md

 - It will not shut off while it's charging the phone.

 #

+#
+#### Next: combine BLE and IMU readings
+- The _BLE+IMU_ section below is still in progress.
+I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting" and then once that's done, get my phone to turn its flashlight on/off as a result.
+While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.

 ### Our objective:

 What we want to do for this project is to read information from the sensor and then get the phone app to act upon the capabilities of the phone, such as turning on a flashight or beeping.